LiaScript/liascript.github.com/content/english/blog/053_liascript-user-symposium-recording.md

 image: "/images/post/symposium.png"
 categories:
     - Community
-    - Examples
-    - Talk
 tags:
-    - LiaScript
-    - Community
     - OER
+    - Video
+    - Collaboration
-    - YouTube
+    - P2P

 description: "Discover WHO is utilizing and creating free, open online courses using the user-friendly LiaScript Markdown and WHY.
 Learn about the role of AI in course development, and how Open Educational Resources (OER) can be enhanced through browser-based peer-to-peer technologies.
 Additionally, explore our latest advancements in collaborative features within LiaScript, as well as Edrys-Lite, which aids in developing and sharing interactive, peer-to-peer RemoteLabs as OER.
 Soon this functionality will be available in LiaScript too!"
 ---